We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Syphilis Test ($89).
 You can purchase any of the STI tests individually for $89.

-If your tests results are positive for syphilis, you qualify for a free same-day consultation with a physician to be evaluated for treatment.
+If your test results are positive for syphilis, you qualify for a free same-day consultation with a physician to be evaluated for treatment.

 The only recommended treatment option for pregnant people is penicillin.